SCOPE OF THIS CHAPTER

 Where children have been adopted, see also Access to Birth Records and Adoption Case Records Procedure.

 When sharing a record it is important to record who it was shared with and when.
 The sharing of all decision-making documents such as assessments, care plans, reviews, reports and agreements make it easier for everyone to know what is expected and to work together better.

 8. Managers Must Ensure that Confidential Information is Identified

-Managers must monitor confidential information held on the 'Restricted from user' section of case records, ensuring that the reason for it being considered confidential is valid; if not, it should be available to be shared with the child.
+Managers must ensure confidential information is clearly identified and held securely, ensuring that the reason for it being considered confidential is valid; if not, it should be available to be shared with the child.

 Records should be updated from detailed notes made contemporaneously following a visit or interview; as various information becomes available or as decisions or actions are taken as soon as practicable or, at the latest, this would normally be within 2 working days of the event.
 (See also: Section 1, Records Must be Kept on all Children).

 Where records are made or updated late or after the event, the fact must be stated as a 'Late Entry' in the record, and the date and time of the entry should be included.

-Care must be taken to ensure that information contained in records is relevant and accurate and is sufficient to meet legislative responsibilities and the requirements of these procedures whilst giving a clear outline of the child's journey.
+Care must be taken to ensure that information contained in records is relevant proportionate and accurate and is sufficient to meet legislative responsibilities and the requirements of these procedures whilst giving a clear outline of the child's journey.

 The overall responsibility for ensuring all records are maintained appropriately rests with line managers, although the responsibility can be delegated to other staff as appropriate.